 - you receive an invitation to apply for Permanent Residence on November 1, 2018

-In this scenario, you don’t actually qualify to apply because the one year of work experience you need hasn’t actually happened yet – the system doesn’t realize you are still short 28 days of work.
-In this case, decline the invitation to apply, and apply for Permanent Residence on a new invitation that is issued after November 29, 2018.
+In this scenario, you would not actually qualify to apply because the one year of work experience you need hasn’t actually happened yet – the system doesn’t realize you are still short 28 days of work.
+In this case, the best option is to decline the invitation to apply, and apply for Permanent Residence on a new invitation that is issued after November 29, 2018.

 4. Order police clearances early

-5. Watch deadlines that may occur between invitation to apply and submitting the application for Permanent Residence
+5. Watch deadlines that may occur between Express Entry Invitation to Apply and submitting your Permanent Residence application

 If your application is approved, any visa issued will be valid only to the date of your passport expiry, or the one-year anniversary of your medical exam.
-If your passport will expire within the next year, renew it before your application is finalized, and update IRCC with the new passport details.
+If anyone in the family has a passport that will expire within the next year, renew it before your application is finalized, and update IRCC with the new passport details.

-Your medical exam is valid for one year, but the validity of your PR visa will not exceed the date of medical validity.
-Wait to take your medical exam until the last possible moment before you submit the application for Permanent Residence.
+Your medical exam is valid for one year, but the validity of your PR visa will not extend past the date of medical validity.
+Wait to take your medical exam until the last possible moment before you submit the e-APR.
 Or if you have already taken your medical exam, understand that you may be required to take another exam before IRCC will issue your visa, or you may end up with a very short period of time in which to travel to Canada to become landed as a Permanent Resident.
 Once your visa is issued, it cannot be changed.
 You need to be proactive at arranging these details and communicating them to IRCC if you need a longer period of validity for your PR visa.

 Deadline To Apply

-The deadline to submit your application for Permanent Residence may not match the calendar date and time in your time zone.
-Ensure that you submit well in advance of the deadline and, when planning your timeline, consider the fact that the IRCC portal often experiences downtime during which you will not be able to submit your application.
-Don’t leave your application to the very last minute.
+The deadline to submit your e-APR may not match the calendar date and time in your time zone compared to the time clock used by the federal government in the Express Entry Canada system.
+Ensure that you submit your application well in advance of the deadline and, when planning your timeline, consider the fact that IRCC’s electronic system can be unreliable and the portal often experiences downtime during which you will not be able to submit your application.
+Don’t leave your application to the last day.

-Each police clearance must be valid at the time you apply for Permanent Residence.
-If you are presently in the country that issued the police clearance, then the clearance must have been issued within the 6 months counting backward from the day you will submit your application for Permanent Residence.
-If you are presently outside of the country that issued the police clearance, then the clearance is valid if it was issued after the last time you were resident in that country – no matter how long ago that may be.
+Canadian immigration requirements for police certificate are very strict and the requirements on the website must be followed precisely, especially the specific certificate that is needed and the validity date.
+A police clearance must be valid at the time you apply for Permanent Residence, namely, when you submit your e-APR.
+If you are presently in the country that issued the police clearance, then the clearance must have been issued within the 6 months counting backward from the day you will submit your e-APR.
+If you are currently outside of the country that issued the police clearance, then the clearance is valid if it was issued after the last time you were resident in that country – no matter how long ago that was.

-If you have an LMIA that is for permanent use only, the LMIA has an expiry date and your application for Permanent Residence must be submitted prior to that date.
+Canadian employers will sometimes obtain permission to make permanent job offers to foreign workers.
+If you have an LMIA that is for permanent use only, it will have an expiry date and you must apply for Permanent Residence before that date.